Kilonovae and Long-duration Gamma-ray Bursts: Introduction

 Galactic chemical evolution studies have also shown the presence of heavy element production very early in the history of our galaxy \citep[e.g.][and references therein]{Cote19}.
 A recent study by \cite{Sal25} showed that even when allowing for the shortest possible merger delay-time distributions in binary neutron star and neutron star-black hole mergers, these compact binary mergers alone cannot account for the observed heavy metal enrichment in metal poor stars in our galaxy. \\

-Additionally and compellingly, when GRB211211A and GRB230307A are analyzed in a detailed high-dimensional parameter space \citep{Neg25} --- accounting for both spectral and fine-scale temporal information over the duration of the burst --- both of these GRBs appear to align with the phase space populated by GRBs associated with collapsars\footnote{See also \cite{Barnes2023}} \citep[i.e. the region where those GRBs that have an observed coincident supernova fall; see Figure 2 and the Appendices of][]{Neg25}.
+Additionally and compellingly, \cite{Neg25} and \cite{Zhu25} have shown that when GRB211211A and GRB230307A are analyzed in a detailed high-dimensional parameter space --- accounting for both spectral and fine-scale temporal information over the duration of the burst --- both of these GRBs appear to align with the phase space populated by GRBs associated with collapsars\footnote{See also \cite{Barnes2023}} \citep[i.e. the region where those GRBs that have an observed coincident supernova fall; see Figure 2 and the Appendices of][]{Neg25}.
+More recently, \cite{Arunachalam25} have concluded that the blackbody continuum in the GRB230307A 29-day spectrum is either not due to dust emission or GRB230307A did not originate from a binary compact-object merger. \\

 The collapsar system \citep{Woos93, MW98} is a collapsing massive star that produces a rapidly rotating black hole-accretion disk central engine that launches a relativistic outflow through the so-called Blandford-Znajek process \citep{BZ77, MT82}.
 In this process, rotation and frame-dragging effects near the black hole horizon cause a build-up of Poynting flux along the spin axis of the black hole.
 The powerful jet can carry enough energy and momentum to punch through the surrounding stellar material and propagate into the circumstellar medium where it is inferred from observations to have Lorentz factors on the order of hundreds to thousands \citep[see, e.g.,][and references therein]{Ghir18}.
 As the jet is launched from the central engine and traverses the in-falling stellar material, a so-called ``cocoon'' region is created - a hot, dense region surrounding the jet, but with smaller outflow velocity \citep{RR02, Brom11, Brom14}.